BlissChapman/PredictiveEnvironments/README.md

 Agent A-Z are provided a representation of the state of the world by the _Omega_ game simulation.
 However, unlike a traditional reinforcement learning environment, _Omega_ itself is a predictive model with a reward function. _Omega_ interacts with the world only through the state representations it provides the agents.
 The reward function of agents A-Z and of the _Omega_ environment are not the same.

 - Under what conditions can the agents succeed?
-- What if we allow agents more direct control of their coevolution with their environment?
+- What if we allow agents more direct control of their coevolution with the environment?